rostools/prodigenr/CONTRIBUTING.md

 help on the R development side, the user interface side, and for ideas on what needs to be included to simplify doing open science.

-This document is still in development, so bare with me :)
+This document is still in development, so bear with me :)